Photographing the Dark Nadar’s Descent into the Paris Catacombs

 Eighteenth-century Parisian burial grounds were unpleasant places.
 One of the oldest and largest was the Cimetière des Innocents, where Parisians had been interred since the twelfth century.
 It bordered the busy central market of Les Halles, and though there had been attempts to keep the living and the dead separate — such as a wall constructed under King Philippe II Auguste — the market activity still regularly spilled onto the graves, where the odors of decomposing corpses mingled with the hawkers’ detritus.
 As disease was frequently attributed to miasmas, or bad air, there was concern that this noxious mix could be dangerous or even fatal.
 Then there was a ghastly 1780 incident in which the ground in a neighboring cellar broke open and threw corpses into the basement of a house.
 Medical expert Antoine-Alexandre Cadet de Vaux gave a report to the Royal Academy of Sciences deploring the “cadaverous exhalations”.6 The cemetery was finally closed, but what to do with the dead remained an open question.

 Another calamity suggested a solution.
 Paris had been constructed on a massive deposit of calcium sulfate, or gypsum.
-This distinctive stone with its shellfish fossils had been quarried for building material from the days of the Romans to the construction of the Louvre and Notre-Dame.
+This distinctive stone with its shellfish fossils had been quarried for local building material from the development of the Roman city Lutetia to the construction of the Louvre and Notre-Dame.
 All that mining resulted in extensive tunnels under the city.
 Most people gave little thought to these quarries until a series of 1770s catastrophes.
 In 1774, a mine collapse consumed a large section of a street; in 1778, a building was devoured.
 The Inspection Générale des Carrières was established to inspect and repair the mines, also revealing for the first time the full extent of the tunnels.
 By 1785, the skeletons of the Cimetière des Innocents and other burial grounds were being carted, night after night, into these quarries.

 At first they were simply piled in heaps, but in the early 1800s Inspector Héricart de Thury spearheaded a more thoughtful arrangement.
 Skulls and bones were arranged in patterns, rows, and crosses; altars and columns were installed below the earth.
 Plaques with evocative quotations were added to encourage visitors to reflect on mortality.
 In 1809, tourists began to file into this immersive memento mori.
 Just before this opening, de Thury stated that he “believed it was necessary to take special care in the conservation of this monument, considering the intimate rapport that will surely exist between the Catacombs and the events of the French Revolution.”7 This rapport included the mass burial of the victims of the 1792 September Massacres, during which hundreds of prisoners were executed for fear they might join the counterrevolutionary forces.